flupes/GrannyRoomba/README.md

     href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative
     Commons Attribution-ShareAlike 3.0 Unported License</a>

 Do you want to help?
-Do you find this name ridiculous?
+Do you like the name or find it ridiculous?
 Contact me!